guttih/voffcon/README.md

 ##Devices
 ###The Esp8266 module
 Is the NodeMcu Module with ESP8266 WiFi on board.
 It is a small and cheap device which allows you to control real world devices and appliances via a WiFi connection.
-A device web server needs to be uploaded to this device so the Node server and the Device can comunicate.
+A device server needs to be uploaded to this device so the Node server and the Device can comunicate.

 ## Setting up the device server.
 [Click here](https://github.com/guttih/ardos/blob/master/docs/device-setup.md) to get instructions on how to setup the device server.